teklal/global-services/app/services/_health/health-ipc_en.md

 pictures:
 ---

+##### _**(Under development for 2021)**_

 ## Capacity

 The IPC configuration of the PH ERU will support and strengthen existing health facilities in their capacity to continue essential health services in a safe manner during disease outbreaks, with a focus on infection prevention and control.
 Primarily to prevent  health care facilities from spreading infectious agents and secondarily to enable the health facilities to continue their activities in a safer manner for staff and patients and therewith reduce morbidity and mortality affecting  communities experiencing or at risk of epidemics.
-(UNDER DEVELOPMENT 2020)

 ## Emergency Services